Recently, Deborah from San Diego contacted me:

 Deborah makes a very interesting point.
-She’s referring to an article entitled “Need Cash” that discusses 10 ways to raise cash quickly if you’re in a jam.
+She’s referring to a previous article where I discussed ways to raise cash quickly if you’re in a jam.

 We can't know for sure, but it's probably not an unreasonable guess that about one in five or six people who are laid off will have a 401k loan outstanding when they get the pink slip.

 And, that's when Deborah's problem comes in.
 As a general rule, if you leave your employer you need to repay the 401k loan in full.
 You may be given a month or so, but that's it.

 Any amounts that you fail to repay are treated as a withdrawal.
 That means that you add the amount of the loan to your income and you’ll pay normal income taxes on it.
 Plus, you’ll be liable for a penalty that equals 10% of the unpaid loan.